Migrate from Traefik Proxy on Docker

 export TRAEFIK_HUB_TOKEN=your-token-from-hub

-Replace your-token-from-hub with the actual token from the Dashboard.
+Replace your-token-from-hub with the actual token you copied from the Dashboard.

 Step 2: Update Your Docker Configuration